victor2000-coder/MyTraningApplication/DOCUMENTATION.md

 # MyTraningApplication
-read documentation
+I`t just library to use keyboard.
-i`t just library to use keyboard project is raw
+Project is raw